-Responsibilities of the appointed auditor Responsibilities of the Council We have been appointed as the Council's independent external auditors by the Audit Commission, the body responsible for appointing auditors to local public bodies in England, including local authorities.
+Responsibilities of the appointed auditor sponsibilities of the Council We have been appointed as the Council's independent external auditors by the Audit Commission, the body responsible for appointing auditors to local public bodies in England, including local authorities.
 As your appointed auditor, we are responsible for planning and carrying out an audit that meets the requirements of the Audit Commission's Code of Audit Practice (the Code).
 Under the Code, we review and report on: the Council's financial statements; the Council's local government pension scheme annual report; and whether the Council has made proper arrangements for securing economy, efficiency and effectiveness in its use of resources (value for money conclusion) in respect of its local authority functions.
-We also provide an assurance report to the National Audit Office on the financial information prepared by the Council for consolidation into the Whole of Government Accounts.
-It is the responsibility of the Council to ensure that proper arrangements are in place for the conduct of its business and that public money is safeguarded and properly accounted for.
-As part of our procedures we have considered how the Council has fulfilled these responsibilities.
+We also provide an assurance report to the National Audit Office on the financial information prepared by the Council for consolidation into the Whole of Government Accounts. pro bus pro As is the responsibility of the Council to ensure that oper arrangements are in place for the conduct of its siness and that public money is safeguarded and operly accounted for. part of our procedures we have considered how a Council has fulfilled these responsibilities.